 Viñales Valley

-In 1979, this valley of 11km by 5km was recognized as a National Monument and then listed on the Unesco world heritage in 1999 for its spectacular “Mogotes” (limestone mountain) and its cliffs that overlook tobacco plantations but also for the architecture of its farms and traditional villages.
+In 1979, this valley, measuring 11km by 5km, was recognized as a national monument and later inscribed as a UNESCO World Heritage Site in 1999 for its spectacular “Mogotes” (limestone mountains) and cliffs that overlook tobacco plantations, as well as for the architecture of its traditional farms and villages.

-To have the best view of this splendid valley, you should go to “Los Jazmines” hotel at sunset.
+To get the best view of this magnificent valley, one must go to the “Los Jazmines” hotel at sunset.

 Palmarito Valley

-Valley Palmarito or valley Guasasa, is easily accessible by foot or on horseback from the city.
-We can find many tobacco plantations from October to February, as well as several other types of crops the rest of the year, such as corn, beans, yucca, sweet potatoes, malanga and pineapples.
-There are also fruit trees such as avocado, mango, guyava, lemon, banana and more.
-Nobody permanently lives in the valley since 1980, when major floods hit this valley.
-Farmers come to work on horseback or by foot from the center of Viñales.
-This valley also has many caves.
+The Palmarito Valley or “Guasasa” Valley can be easily accessed on foot or by horse from the town.
+Here, you’ll find numerous tobacco plantations from October to February, as well as various other types of crops throughout the rest of the year, such as corn, beans, coffee, yucca, sweet potatoes, malanga, and pineapples.
+Trees are also plentiful, including avocado, mango, guava, lemon, and banana trees!
+No one has lived there permanently since 1980, the year major floods hit the valley.
+Farmers come to work there by horse or on foot from the center of Viñales.
+This valley also boasts numerous caves.

 Silencio Valley

-This valley is on the north side of Viñales in front of the Palmarito Valley.
-Here you will also find tobacco plantations and fruit trees, as well as a lake and a mirador with a magnificent view of the valley “Chile”, some farms are also accessible to visitors.
-The tracks are a little wider and flatter than those of the Palmarito valley.
-The landscapes are quite different from the Palmarito Valley.
+This valley is located on the north side of Viñales, facing the Palmarito Valley.
+Here, you’ll also find tobacco plantations and fruit trees, as well as a lake and a viewpoint with a magnificent view of the “Chili” valley.
+Some farms are also accessible to visitors.
+The trails are a bit wider and flatter than those in the Palmarito Valley.
+The landscapes are quite different.